DannyBen/rigit/README.md

   "Install Dependencies": "bundle install"
   "Initialize git repo": "git init"

+# If set to true, continue running even if the folder is not empty.
+# This has a similar effect to the --force command line flag.
+force: false

 # Specify file patterns that should be copoied as is (without variable
 # replacements).
 binaries: